Giraffe Centre Nairobi: Experience Feeding Giraffes

 The preserved colonial era house, original furniture, and well-kept gardens are available to the visitors against the background of the Ngong Hills.
 The museum is an excellent complement to a visit to the Giraffe Centre as it provides helpful information about colonial history and culture of Kenya as a wonderful complement to a trip to the Giraffe Centre.

-4. Kazuri Beads Women Cooperative
+Kazuri Beads Women Cooperative

 Kazuri Beads is a handcrafted ceramic jewelry shop that is a short drive from the Giraffe Centre.
 Visitors are able to pay for tours in the workshop and buy ethical souvenirs.

-5. Ngong Hills
+Ngong Hills

-Ngong Hills has provided an ideal place for travelers who love outdoor activities and would enjoy scenic hiking trails, panoramic views, and fresh air.
+Ngong Hills has provided an ideal place for travelers who love outdoor activities and would enjoy scenic hiking in Nairobi trails, panoramic views, and fresh air.
 It is very contrasting to wildlife parks, and it is perfect for people who like nature.

 All these attractions make the Giraffe Centre in Nairobi a very easy place to spend a satisfying day.

-Travel Tips to Make the Most of Your Visit to the Giraffe Centre
+Travel tips to make the most of your visit to the Giraffe Centre

 Conclusion